Anxiety is one of the most common mental health disorders affecting those on the autism spectrum…

-Fibromyalgia is considered a rheumatic condition, or a medical condition that impairs the joints and causes chronic pain.
+Fibromyalgia is a medical condition that impairs the joints and causes chronic pain.
 Though the symptoms can feel similar to arthritis, it does not cause inflammation at the joints or muscles.

 Fibromyalgia may cause people to experience sleep problems, headaches, and temperature sensitivity, as well as memory difficulties and numbness or tingling in arms and legs.